 While companies are using tens of tools to manage everything from their infrastructure to customer service, business data is more scattered than ever.
 And the growth of SaaS (software as a service) production shows no signs of halting.

 A report released in 2016 by price comparison checker Better Buys showed that the global SaaS market is expected to break $50 billion in terms of product spending by 2024, from $12bn this year.

 Every month, hundreds of new SaaS startups emerge, creating new business management software that promise to increase our work productivity.
 But do these tools truly give us an advantage?

 Benefitting from tens of different business tools comes with a hefty price tag: unorganized data, leading to important knowledge being shared only on the team level.
-The top management is left without a cohesive overview, relying mainly on wishful thinking instead of data-driven decision-making.
+The top management is left without a cohesive overview, relying mainly on a wishful thinking instead of data-driven decision-making.